Article Technical Rating: 6 out of 10

 The earlier you identify your key development challenges the better.
 The worst case strategy that I’ve seen is to focus first on developing the easy parts of the product.
 In fact, you should do just the opposite.
 Focus first on solving the most challenging parts of your product.

-Performing a pre-design before you get lost in the fine details of product design allows you to more easily identify the parts of your product that will be the most challenging.
+Performing a preliminary production design before you get lost in the fine details of product design allows you to more easily identify the parts of your product that will be the most challenging.

 Once you do identify the critical challenges you should come up with the solution before you proceed beyond the pre-design stage.
 Pre-design is really all about identifying the best solutions without worrying about the non-critical details.